Skip to main content

 1. Choose the project you'd like tickets to be automatically created in

-2. Choose your work item type (these will types within your chosen project)
+2. Choose your work item type

 3. Determine the severity rating for automatically-created tickets

-(You can create a test work item from here too)
+(You can create a test work item from here, too)

 You can choose the Project and Work Item each time, allowing you to manually send different issues to different areas of Azure DevOps.